JackThHanley/Baseball_Injury/README.md

 The final dataset `injury` is formatted such that each row is an injury occurence.
 Players may show up multiple times (multiple injuries over).

-The data used to create the final dataset is also included: `People` (and the edited `people1`), `master` from Crunchtime Baseball, and `sp_injury` from scraped Spotrac.com using the functions in the script provided
+The data used to create the final dataset: `People` (removed certain columns, eventualy used edited `people1`), `master` from Crunchtime Baseball, and `sp_injury` (created from scraped Spotrac.com using the functions in the script provided).

 Not sure where to begin?
 Possibly analyses could include: